Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 `KKK` reduces to `K`; and `SKKK` reduces to `KK(KK)` then to `K`.
 Note that they *disagree* on the input value `S`, since `KKS` reduces to `K`; whilst `SKKS` reduces to `KS(KS)` then to `S`.
-Expressions can also agree on a *sequence* of input values, where we begin by applying them both to the first value, then apply those results to the second value, and so on:
+Expressions can also agree on a *sequence* of input values, where we apply them both to the first value, then apply those results to the second value, and so on:

 ```{.haskell pipe="./show Main.hs"}
 -- | Apply the Coms to the InputValues, see if they reach the same Normal form